Campus Offices and Services

-The library's website includes access to the library's online resources (database, E-books and library catalog), as well as links to the online catalogs of all other LVAIC institutions.
+The library's website includes access to the library's online resources (database, E-books and library catalog), as well as links to research guides and digital archives.
 Students may access databases from off campus by entering their user name and password.
 The webpage may be accessed at http://www.moravian.edu/library.

-Books and other materials may be checked out for three weeks; children's young adult literature, educational curriculum materials, and DVDs may be checked out for one week.
+Books in the general collection may be checked out for three weeks; children's young adult literature, educational curriculum materials, and DVDs may be checked out for one week.
 Honors students may keep books for the academic year.
 Independent study students may keep them for the semester.
 Books may be renewed by telephone.
 Overdue books accrue fines of five cents a day.
 A fines forgiveness program allows students to return books at the end of the semester without paying a fine by bringing a donation for the Wm.
 Penn School.

 Materials on reserve are located through the online catalog.

-Three photocopiers are available for copying library materials.
+One photocopier is available for copying library materials.
 Help is available at the Circulation Desk.
 Photocopying costs ten cents a page.
 A scanner is also available for students.

 With their Moravian ID, students have access to the library collections of LVAIC member colleges and universities: Cedar Crest, Lafayette, and Muhlenberg Colleges, and DeSales and Lehigh Universities.
 The combined holdings of LVAIC libraries amount to about 2 million volumes and 20,000 serial titles.

-Access to library resources throughout the United States is also available.
+Access to library resources internationally is also available.
 Interlibrary loan requests may be submitted electronically or in person.
 Before submitting the request, students should discuss their needs with a reference librarian.
-Students are responsible for the cost of photocopies of periodical articles obtained through interlibrary loan.
+The majority of interlibrary loan articles are delivered electronically to your Moravian email.